Frequently Asked Questions

 A: The Indian Health Service is funded each year through appropriations by the U.S. Congress.
 The Indian Health Service is not an entitlement program, such as Medicare or Medicaid.
 The Indian Health Service is not an insurance program.
 The Indian Health Service is not an established benefits package.

-Direct health care services are services provided at an IHS facility.
-Contract Health Services (CHS) are services that the IHS is unable to provide in its own facilities.
-CHS are provided by non-IHS health care providers and facilities.
-CHS payments are authorized based on clearly defined guidelines and are subject to availability of funds.
+Direct health care services are services provided at an IHS/Tribal/Urban facilities/Purchased/Referred Care (PRC) are services that the IHS is unable to provide in its own facilities.
+PRC are provided by non-IHS health care providers and facilities.
+PRC payments are authorized based on clearly defined guidelines and are subject to availability of funds.
 The Indian Health Service cannot always guarantee that funds are always available.
 Funds appropriated by the U.S. Congress currently cover an estimated 60% of health care needs of the eligible American Indian and Alaska Native people.

-Unfortunately, that means that services obtained under CHS must be prioritized, with life-threatening illnesses or injuries being given highest priority.
+Unfortunately, that means that services obtained under PRC must be prioritized, with life-threatening illnesses or injuries being given highest priority.
+The patient medical referral is reviewed by PRC to determine if the medical need is within the available funding at that time.
 It also means that the IHS formulary (the list of drugs and medicines available from IHS pharmacies) may not include all drugs and medicines, but will include most of the ones that have proven to be beneficial and cost-effective.

 Q: How do I file a complaint, ask for more information, report a problem and/or that my privacy rights have been violated?